ktkartik/c_codes/README.md

-<b>C Programming — From Basics to Advanced</b>
+# 💻 C Programming Collection

+🚀 A collection of beginner to advanced C programs for learning, logic building, and interview preparation.

+# 🧠 About This Repository

+This repository is a complete collection of C language programs created by Kartik Tiwari.
-This repository contains my personal collection of C programs ranging from basic concepts to advanced problem-solving.
+It includes a wide range of programs — from basic syntax and control structures to advanced topics like data structures and file handling.
-The aim of this repository is to practice, explore, and master C programming with well-structured and documented code examples.

-==>What this repository includes:

-1.Basic syntax and input/output programs

-2.Conditional statements and loops

-3.Functions and recursion

-4.Arrays, strings, and pointers

-5.Structures, unions, and enums

-6.File handling in C

-7.Mathematics & logic-based problems

-8.Mini-projects and advanced programs
+Whether you're a beginner learning C or preparing for college exams and interviews, this repository will help you strengthen your logic and coding skills.

+# 🗂️ Contents

-==>About this repository:
+Here’s what you’ll find in this repository:

-All codes are written in standard ANSI C

-1.Beginner-friendly and logically structured

-2.Continuously updated with new programs

-3.Useful for beginners, students, and revision purpose

-Feel free to explore, learn, and contribute!
+# 🔹 Basics

+Input / Output programs

+Operators and Expressions

+Conditional Statements (if-else, switch)

+Loops (for, while, do-while)

+# 🔹 Intermediate

+Arrays and Strings

+Functions and Recursion

+Pointers and Memory Handling

+# 🔹 Advanced

+Structures and Unions

+File Handling

+Dynamic Memory Allocation

+Data Structures (Stack, Queue, Linked List, etc.)